golanlevin/lectures/lecture_loops/README.md

 ![](images/andreas_wannerstedt_pendulum.gif)<br />
 *Loop by [Andreas Wannerstedt](https://andreaswannerstedt.se/pendulums)*

-*Cinemagraphs* are an interesting hybrid of video and static photography.
+*Cinemagraphs* are an interesting hybrid of video and static photography and a new visual medium in their own right: <br />
 ![cinemagraph-nyc-newspaper.gif](images/cinemagraph-nyc-newspaper.gif)

 ![cinemagraph-swingset.gif](images/cinemagraph-swingset.gif)

 ![anigif_enhanced-buzz-5347-1367450247-20.gif](images/anigif_enhanced-buzz-5347-1367450247-20.gif)

+Check out more glossy cinemagraphs [here](http://cinemagraphs.com/).

 ---

 ## Computational Art and GIF Loops

+There are a burgeoning number of computational artists and designers who are discovering vast and expressive new worlds in the constraints of this durable format for dynamic imaging.

 ![](images/bees_and_bombs_cube.gif)<br />
 *Loop by David Whyte ([Bees & Bombs](https://beesandbombs.tumblr.com/))*